 At Restore Drug Treatment LA, we specialize in treating all types of addiction, from the mildest to the most severe.
 We have the tools, knowledge, and experience to supply you with the highest quality of care.
 Through the use of our individualized rehabilitation plans, counseling programs, holistic treatments and lifelong support, you can start your journey to recovery and finally begin to heal.

 Overcoming cocaine addiction is possible.
 Begin a new, fulfilling life of sobriety at Restore Treatment Center today.
-Our admissions counselors are on call 24 hours a day, 7 days a week to help guide you to the start of your recovery.
+Our admissions counselors are on call 24 hours a day, 7 days a week to answer your questions about our programs for cocaine addiction treatment and starting your recovery journey.

 Cocaine acts specifically on the ‘ventral tegmental’ area of the brain, which is closely related to the brain’s reward system.
 This results in the release of dopamine – the reward chemical linked to pleasure and motivation.

-At first, cocaine users experience extreme highs associated with a build-up of dopamine.
+At first, the user will experience extreme highs associated with a build-up of dopamine.
 This is soon followed by a ‘crash’ when dopamine levels plummet, causing the user to feel exhausted, depressed, and ill.
-This is what often leads many people to use again.
-Cocaine abusers continue to use in an effort to drown out the unpleasant effects of the comedown, while simultaneously bringing back the euphoric high.
+The crash associated with cocaine use is often what leads many people to use the drug again.
+A person continues to abuse the substance in an effort to drown out or avoid the unpleasant effects of the comedown, while simultaneously bringing back the euphoric high.
 However, dopamine levels take a considerable amount of time to replenish, making it difficult for users to achieve the desired effects.
-This greatly contributes to one’s potential for physical and psychological cocaine addiction, as continued use can bring about tolerance and dependence.
+This greatly contributes to one’s risk for developing a physical and/or psychological addiction, as continued use can bring about tolerance and dependence.

 Another symptom of cocaine abuse is ‘Delusional Parasitosis,’ which is the feeling of being covered in bugs.
 This delusional infestation syndrome causes the person to suffer from excessive scratching, biting, and picking.
 Both crack cocaine and powder cocaine also have severe effects on the heart, and in high doses can lead to heart attack, stroke, and even death.

 Some users will combine cocaine with other drugs as a means to ‘extend the high’ or ‘cushion the crash.’
 Barbiturates are often used for the latter, whereas either heroin or marijuana can be mixed with cocaine to amplify its effects.
-Any form of cocaine abuse, especially dangerous extremes such as these, can lead to the development of other addictions and the abuse of a wide range of substances.
+Any form of cocaine abuse can lead to the development of other addictions and a wide-range of problems involving substance abuse.

 You are not alone in your fight against addiction.
-A certified cocaine drug rehab center is readily available to help you leave drug abuse and dependence in the past.
+With help from a certified cocaine addiction treatment center, you can leave substance abuse and drug dependence in the past.
 Addiction is a disorder that is hazardous to one’s health, and therefore, it must not be left untreated.
 At Restore Drug Treatment Center, we offer a wide selection of programs that focus on helping an addict in need.
-Our licensed and trained medical staff preform detailed assessments and evaluations in order to construct a tailored treatment plan that meets your specific needs in recovery.
-When coming to the Restore Treatment facility, you can expect to receive a full continue of care, which includes cocaine detoxification, residential rehab, outpatient programs, counseling, holistic treatments, sober living, and aftercare support.
+Our licensed and trained medical staff perform detailed assessments and evaluations in order to construct a tailored treatment plan that meets your specific needs in recovery.
+When coming to the Restore Treatment facility, you can expect to receive a full continuum of care, which includes cocaine detoxification, residential rehab, outpatient programs, counseling, holistic treatments, sober living, and aftercare support.
 By using an individualized approach to treatment, Restore Drug Rehab can help you achieve and maintain lifelong sobriety.